-Rule 222 was adopted in 1998 in response to the Air Pollution Control Permit Streamlining Act of 1992 that required “[air] districts to review their permit programs and to institute new, efficient procedures which will assist businesses in complying with regional, state, and federal air quality laws in an expedited fashion, without reducing protection of public health and the environment.”
+Rule 222 was adopted in 1998, in response to the Air Pollution Control Permit Streamlining Act of 1992, which requires “[air] districts to review their permit programs and to institute new, efficient procedures which will assist businesses in complying with regional, state, and federal air quality laws in an expedited fashion, without reducing protection of public health and the environment.”

-In order to meet the requirements of the permit streamlining act, AQMD Rule 222 was started as a pilot program meant to ease the permitting burden on operators of small emission sources by removing AQMD permitting requirements for equipment that has low emissions, straightforward compliance conditions and recordkeeping, and a minimal risk of emitting air toxins.
+In order to meet the requirements of the permit streamlining act, Rule 222 was started as a pilot program meant to ease the permitting burden on operators of small emission sources by removing AQMD permitting requirements for equipment that has low emissions, creating straightforward compliance conditions and recordkeeping guidelines, and setting a minimal risk of emitting air toxins.

 In 1998, only two sources of equipment were included in Rule 222’s exclusion list: charbroilers and negative air machines used in asbestos abatement.
 Today, the rule has expanded to include 23 different types of equipment, including:

-- Certain boilers, steam generators, and/or process heaters with a rated heat input capacity from 1,000,000 to 2,000,000 BTU/hr and which have emissions of less than one pound of nitrogen oxide (NOx) per day
+- Certain boilers, steam generators, and/or process heaters with a rated heat-input capacity of 1,000,000 to 2,000,000 BTU/hr and which have emissions of less than one pound of nitrogen oxide (NOx) per day

-- Asphalt pavement heaters used for new road conduction and maintenance
+- Asphalt pavement heaters used for new road construction and maintenance

 Registering Equipment Under Rule 222